P-2the-inni/Image-To-Starbound-Converter/README.md

 ### Spawning the item

-Once you have downloaded the mod and put "imageBlock" in your mods folder, it should look like `/mods/imageBlock/imageBlock/...` (see figure above to make sure you did it right)<br>
+Once you have downloaded the mod and put "imageBlock" in your mods folder, it should look like `/mods/imageBlock/imageBlock/...` (check 'installing' section figure)<br>
 If you are not sure if it's in the right directory check your `starbound.log` and you should see "Root: Detected asset source named 'Image to Starbound Converter' at '..\mods\imageBlock'".<br>

 Once the mod is successfully installed, you need to spawn the item.<br>